BenVella/backend-java/README.md

     git clone <repository-url>
     cd <repository-directory>
     ```

-2. Build the project:
+2. Build and run the project:
     ```sh
-    ./gradlew build
+    ./scripts/run.sh
     ```

-3. Run the application:
+3. To run the tests:
     ```sh
-    ./gradlew bootRun
-    ```

-4. To run the tests:
-    ```sh
     ./gradlew test
     ```

-5. For integration tests, use the provided Postman collection in the `scripts` folder.
+4. For integration tests, use the provided Postman collection in the `scripts` folder.

 Refer to the `HELP.md` file for detailed instructions on setting up and running the project.